“Three Festivals Even Out Of Order”

 To The Day, To The Hour

-This triggering of a time period is different for different situations.
-When a person says, “My erech shall be my obligation,” he must donate a specific sum to the treasurer of hekdesh depending on his age (see Vayikra 27:1-7).
-For example, if he is 20 years old, he must pay 50 shekel, if he is 60 years old, he must pay 15 shekel.
-The Gemara (Arachin 18b) explains that a person’s age for valuations (arachin) is determined according to his birthday – to the hour.
+This triggering of a time period is applied in different ways and is cited on various other occasions.
+When a person says, “My erech (valuation) shall be my obligation,” he must donate a specific sum to the treasurer of the hekdesh, depending on his age (see Vayikra 27:1-7).
+If he is 20 years old, he must pay 50 shekel and if he is 60 years old, he must pay 15 shekel.
+The Gemara (Arachin 18b) explains that a person’s age for valuations (arachin) is determined according to his birthday, literally to the hour.
+Thus, a person born on the third of Sivan is considered 20 years old on the third of Sivan to the day, to the hour.

 No Change From One Census To Another

 When the Children of Israel were in the desert, they were counted several times at Hashem’s command.
-The Rishonim note, perplexingly, that the Children of Israel totaled 603,550 in Tishrei after they were forgiven for the sin of the Golden Calf, and, wonder of wonders, in Iyar they still numbered 603,550!
-Could a half year have passed with no change?
+The Rishonim note a perplexing aspect of these censuses.
+The Children of Israel were counted in Tishrei (see Rashi, Shemos 30:16), after the sin of the Golden Calf was forgiven, and the number of those who were 20 years and older was 603,550 (Pekudei).
+Wonder of wonders – in the following Iyar they numbered 603,550 (Bemidbar 1:46), the exact same number!
+The Rishonim ask: could it be that half a year passed and there was no change?